Mitt Romney responds to the assassination of Iranian General Qassem Soleimani - Mash Viral

 Utah senator is chairman of the Subcommittee on Foreign Affairs of the Senate the Near East, South Asia, Central Asia and Counterterrorism, which deals with US relations with Middle Eastern countries.

+Rep. John Curtis, a Republican from Utah, tweeted: "With reports by Soleimani actively planning more attacks against the US, the President acted decisively to protect countless lives, including our service members, diplomats and ordinary citizens."

+Curtis, a member of the House of Representatives Foreign Affairs Committee, said he expects a briefing from the Trump administration "as soon as possible."

-Recent tensions between the US and Iran date back to May 2018, when President Donald Trump made the decision to withdraw from the nuclear deal between Iran and world powers.
+The recent tensions between the United States and Iran date back to May 2018, when Trump made the decision to withdraw from Iran's nuclear deal with the world powers.
 The agreement was made in 2015 under President Barack Obama.

 The Defense Department said Soleimani killed because "was actively developing plans to attack the diplomats and members of the US servicemen in Iraq and throughout the region," reports Associated Press.